 Much the same as other therapies, sex therapy is a much broader field that looks at the influence of psychological, emotional, relational, physical and sociological aspects of our lives on our sexuality and sexual functioning.
 Our sex lives are connected to everything that makes us who we are.
 Our early experiences in our families of origin, our perceptions and feelings about our bodies, our physical health and wellbeing, the cultural and religious communities in which we were raised, our personalities, and our intimate partnerships: all facets weave a tapestry that affects the way we live and experience our sexuality, and may have an impact on sexual concerns.

-In both our Silver Spring, MD office and in our Livingston, NJ office, behavioral interventions are only used in the context of this holistic approach.
+In both our Maryland office and in our New Jersey office, behavioral interventions are only used in the context of this holistic approach.
 There is no sexual or physical contact involved in sex therapy; it is strictly a talk therapy.

 For pelvic pain, unconsummated marriages, and clients with Vaginismus, It is extremely important to get a thorough medical evaluation from someone who is well versed in sexual health.
 We almost always refer our clients for a medical evaluation and oftentimes a pelvic floor evaluation in order to have the most holistic care possible.
 The latest research published in the Journal of Sexual Medicine shows that sexual dysfunctions are most effectively treated with psychotherapy and medical interventions together.
 We work together with OB/GYNs and Pelvic Floor physical therapists in the Greater DC and New Jersey/New York area who treat female sexual dysfunction.
 The great news is that sexual dysfunction has a higher rate of successful treatment than any other psychological issue.
 We look forward to healing and health and sexual wellness.